 This guide will teach you how to clean laminate floors.
 It will also cover removing stains and protecting your floors so they’ll look great longer.

 Sticking to a steady routine is the best way to clean laminate floors.

 - Sweep regularly with a soft-bristle broom to collect pet hair and dust.
-An angled broom will be more helpful to get into corners and along baseboards.
+An angle broom will be more helpful to get into corners and along baseboards.

-- Vacuum weekly using a soft-brush attachment to avoid scratching the flooring.
+- Vacuum weekly.
+Use a soft-brush attachment to avoid scratching the flooring.

 - Use the hard floor setting on the vacuum cleaner.
 This stops the beater brush from rotating so it won’t scratch the floor.